YNG Martyr

-Seaton Rogers (better known as "YNG Martyr") is an Australian rapper based in Melbourne.
-He is known for his distinctive style and unconventional marketing tactics, including freestyling in Call of Duty's online gaming chat rooms and utilizing popular meme formats to expand his footprint and listenership.
+Seaton Rogers, better known as YNG Martyr, is an Australian rapper based in Melbourne.
+He is known for his distinctive style and unconventional marketing tactics, including freestyling in Call of Dutys online gaming chat rooms and utilizing popular meme formats to expand his footprint and listenership.

 Martyr gained attention for his song "Nike Ticks," which he promoted by utilizing popular Instagram meme formats that incorporated the song.
 Following the song's popularity, Rogers secured a record deal and launched YNG Marketing, which works alongside Empire Distribution and The Orchard.

 Biography

 Rogers grew up in North Queensland, Australia.
 His family is Wiradjuri from Mudgee.
-He joins a growing community of First Nations artists.
 Rogers signed with Warner Music Australia in 2022.

+When Rogers was 17 years old, he overdosed on NBOMe that was fraudulently sold as LSD.

-In 2024 YNG Martyr partnered with Call of Duty for the release of Black Ops 6 to create an advertising campaign.
+In 2024, Rogers partnered with Call of Duty for the release of Black Ops 6 to create an advertising campaign.